 Access to school buildings and grounds outside of regular school hours shall be limited to authorized personnel.
 An adequate key control system shall be established which will limit access to buildings to authorized personnel and will safeguard against the entrance to the buildings by unauthorized persons.
 Keys to Board of Education buildings may not be duplicated nor assigned to non-school personnel without the written permission of the Superintendent or his/her designee.

 Protective devices designed to be used as safeguards against illegal entry and vandalism shall be installed when appropriate.
-Employment of watchmen may be approved in situations where special risks are involved.
+Employment of security guards may be approved in situations where special risks are involved.

 LEGAL REF: G.S.
 115C-166 to -169; 29 U.S.C.
 651 et seq.; 29 C.F.R.
 Part 1975